tnahs/readstor/book/src/01-templates/02-00-configuration.md

 > <i class="fa fa-exclamation-circle"></i> Note that the final rendered output
 > file will not include its template's configuration.
 Additionally, if the
 > configuration ended with trailing linebreaks, a single one of them is
 > removed.
-This allow for some extra whitespace while working with a template
+This allows for some extra whitespace while working with a template
 > without affecting final rendered output.

 A quick rundown of each configuration key: